The Origin

 The Second Life (The Builder)

-I became a millionaire at 27 years old.
+I became a multi-millionaire at 27 years old.
 But my path was not a straight line—I lost everything, rebuilt it, and faced the cycle of ruin and recovery again.
-I operated in the high-stakes arenas of Residential and Commercial Finance.
-Over 20 years, I structured over $1 Billion in capital and directed operations for more than 100 development projects.
+I operated in the high-stakes arenas of Residential and Commercial Finance for over two decades, structuring capital and directing operations across major development projects.
 I learned that while markets can strip you of your net worth, they cannot strip you of your skills.

 Today, I have retired from the chase.
 I no longer chase money; I chase peace, health, and connection with my family and friends.
-I am a full-time Engineering Student and a student of the human mind.
-I research Neuroscience from a biological standpoint—investigating how to upgrade the hardware of the brain just as we upgrade software.
-When I am not coding or working out, I am traveling and cataloging my 'stoic wisdom' to pass down to the younger generation.
+I am an independent researcher of the human mind and performance—investigating neuroscience from a biological standpoint and documenting personal frameworks for understanding cognitive performance under pressure.
+When I am not coding or training, I am traveling and documenting operational wisdom to pass down to the next generation.

 Core Philosophy